arendjr/selectivity/README.md

 you're using Browserify in your own project you may even decide to skip the whole build process and just copy the relevant modules from the `src/` directory straight into your project.

-To display any other options available for custom builds, run `gulp help`.
+To display any other options available for custom builds, run `gulp --help`.

 ### Development server